zheeeng/react-keyboard-navigator/packages/react-keyboard-navigator/README.md

 |                    | DOWN       | 2            |
 |                    | DOWN_RIGHT | 3            |

-By default we use the `ArrowDirectionMap`:
+By default we use the `ArrowDirectionMap`.

 An valid custom direction could be: